rchan31/Discord-AI-Chatbot/README.md

 # Discord-AI-Chatbot

-This is a customizable Discord chatbot responding to your messages in a server, and it can be run using Replit.
+This is a customizable Discord chatbot using OpenAI to respond to messages in a server, and it can be run using Replit.

 Setup:
 1) Create a discord server.